MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-add-attachments.md

 ### Thumbnail card

-The Thumbnail card typically contains a single small image, a button, and text.
+The Thumbnail card typically contains a single small image, one or more buttons, and text.
-It also specifies the action to initiate when a user taps the card.

 The following code sample shows how to create a reply message that contains two Thumbnail cards rendered in list format.